kevgo/text-runner/textrun-workspace/README.md

 ### cd action

 The <b textrun="action/name-full">workspace/cd</b> action changes the current working directory into the given directory inside the workspace.
-Example documentation snippet to demonstrate the use case:
+As an example, consider the following documentation snippet:

 <a textrun="run-in-textrunner">